top of page

 Editor-in-Chief

-Kat MacDonald is the Coordinator of the Honors Program and a faculty member in the English Department at Monroe College.
+Kat MacDonald is the Director of the Honors Program and a faculty member in the English Department at Monroe College.
 She holds a Master’s degree in Mass Media and Communication from Fordham University and bachelor’s degrees in English, Communication Arts, and Women’s Studies from the College of New Rochelle.
 Before coming to Monroe College as a full-time faculty member (she was an adjunct first) in 2010, she served on the editorial team of Reader’s Digest.
-Kat currently serves as the Executive Secretary of the Northeast Regional Honors Council (NRHC).
+Kat currently serves a secomd term as the Executive Secretary of the Northeast Regional Honors Council (NRHC).
 Kat also completed a four-year stint on the Executive Board of NRHC (she rotated through Vice President, President-Elect, President, and Immediate Past President).
 Kat is also a member of the NCHC Publication Board.

 Kat has been proud to serve as the Editor-in-Chief of Illuminate since its inception in 2019.